 Every home is where to begin, and so every home needs a plan.
-Here is a simple three-part plan for all: Conserve, Beautify, Fructify.
-We can start small, choosing a thing or two from the Action Steps in each area.
+Here is a simple three-part stewardship plan for all: Conserve, Beautify, Fructify.
+We can start small, choosing a thing or two from the action steps in each area.

 Action Steps for Conserve:

-Food: obtain from sustainable sources; produce sustainably in home.
+Food: Obtain from sustainable sources; produce sustainably in the home.

-Electricity/Energy: re-evaluate use in home and take steps to conserve.
+Electricity/Energy: Re-evaluate use in the home and take steps to conserve.

-Money/Wealth: re-evaluate use of disposable income in view of greater good of family, friends, and community
+Money/Wealth: Re-evaluate use of disposable income in view of the greater good of family, friends, and community.

 Beautify.
 The human difference shines especially in our appreciation and making of beauty.
 Other animals are beautiful, do beautiful things, and are surrounded by beautiful things.
 But only we appreciate beauty, seek beauty, and make beauty.